-Although Arrecife is a beautiful beach, is it the most dangerous one in Tayrona Park, therefore, if you opt to stay in this area, you will need to walk to La Piscina or Cabo San Juan for a dip.
+Although Arrecife is a beautiful beach, swimming there isn’t possible as it is the most dangerous beach in Tayrona Park.
+If you opt to stay in this area, you will need to walk to La Piscina or Cabo San Juan for a dip.

 Castilletes is a camp and hub located just before the start of the main Tayrona trek.
 It is pretty far from the main beaches, and you will need to walk the length of the hike daily to reach the Cabo San Juan and then back.
 It is probably a great option if you plan to stay at the park for more than one night.

 Make sure to let the shuttle driver know that this is where you are staying so he will stop at the camp.